mirazulhaqsrabon/mirazulhaqsrabon/README.md

 **Date of Birth:** 18 December 2009 / 1 Muharram 1431 AH
 **Religion:** Islam
 **Education:** Class 10 Student
-**Location:** Born in Mymensingh, raised in Dhaka
+**Location:** Born in Mymensingh, currently residing in Dhaka

-Everyone simply calls me Miraz.
-I’m passionate about web development, especially **Laravel**, and I enjoy exploring new programming languages.
-I love finding bugs, building projects, and continuously learning new skills.
+I am a motivated and passionate web developer with a particular focus on Laravel.
+I enjoy exploring new programming languages, identifying and resolving bugs, and building functional, high-quality projects.
+I am committed to continuous learning and improving my technical skills to deliver efficient and innovative solutions.

 ---